gulzarshaikh/WellArchitected-Assessment/README.md

 ## Add content

-While the content is currently driven by the CA&E team, if you find spelling errors, typos, illogical questions or you feel there's content missing, feel free to contribute by creating a Pull Request.
+While the content is currently mainly driven by the CA&E team, if you find spelling errors, typos, illogical questions or you feel there's content missing, feel free to contribute by creating a Pull Request.
 The team will triage it.

 ## Create custom output formats